jf8989/j-flix-client/README.md

 ## 🌐 Live Demo

-Visit the live application at: [Your-Netlify-URL]
+Visit the live application at: (https://j-flixcom.netlify.app/)

 ## 🔗 API Integration

 This application connects to the myFlix REST API.
-API documentation and endpoints can be found at [Your-API-Documentation-URL].
+API documentation and endpoints can be found at (https://github.com/jf8989/j-flix)

 ## 📱 Screenshots